talwrii/plugin-repl/README.md

 ```

 ## Templater support
 The [Templater](https://github.com/SilentVoid13/Templater) library provides functionality to insert templates with some parts of the template derived from JavaScript code.
-If you have installed Templater you can use
+If you have installed Templater, you can use
 the async `templater_expand` function to expand template strings.

-This creates a command that inserts a files tags using a template.
+This creates a command that inserts a files tags using a template:
 ```
 newCommand(async function templater_example() {
     insert(await templater_expand("The files tags: <% tp.file.tags %>"))
 })
 ```

-If you want to expand a template for a file you can use `readFile`:
+If you want to expand a template for a file, you can use `readFile`:
 ```
 newCommand(async function templater_from_file() {
     insert(await templater_expand(await readFile("myTemplate")))